Wang-Yue/CamillaDSP-Monitor/README.md

 Q: The monitor program uses a lot of CPU power.

 A: That's right.
 The program not only does DSP processing, but also displays the 30-band analyzer, which computes 120 biquads.
 Unlike Digicheck, due to the way CamillaDSP does the computation it consumes high CPU usage.
-Fortunately, the script `processing.py` uses the same DSP pipeline, but without the analyzer, which should run well on most machines, including old ones.
-The spetrum analyzer is also offered as a separate script, `spectrum.py`, which splits the computation into two processes and should have better performance on low power multicore computers, such as the Raspberry Pi 4.

 The RME ADI-2 DAC/Pro has powerful FPGA and DSP processors and runs all the above computations in hardware.
 It offers everything in a nice package, and certainly provides a better experience, and much lower latency, compared to running this project.
 So if you love the DSP workflow in this project, are concerned about the CPU usage, and want those features in a nicer, lovelier machine, you may consider purchasing a RME ADI-2 DAC or Pro unit.
 With that said, this is an independent project and has no affiliation with RME.

-Q: I run into an error: `_curses.error: addwstr() returned ERR`

-A: The program occupies some terminal space.
-Make your terminal window big enough.

 Q: I run into an error: `rate = config['devices']['samplerate']  TypeError: 'NoneType' object is not subscriptable`